renovate-bot/GoogleCloudPlatform-_-talk-to-docs/terraform/README.md

 - Use the public IP address created by Terraform as the A record in your DNS host.
 - **NOTE** A newly-created managed TLS certificate may take anywhere from 10-15 minutes up to 24 hours for the CA to sign after DNS propagates.
 - The Certificate [Managed status](https://cloud.google.com/load-balancing/docs/ssl-certificates/troubleshooting#certificate-managed-status) will change from PROVISIONING to ACTIVE when it's ready to use.
+- Navigate to Network Services > Load balancing > select the load balancer > Frontend: Certificate > Select the certificate and wait for the status to change to ACTIVE.
 ![Active Managed Certificate](assets/cert_active.png)